itsgeorge/Percolation/README.md

 # percolation
-This program simulates Percolation of liquids through a porous surface.
+This program simulates percolation of liquids through a porous surface.